Senior 19 min · March 05, 2026

 Fix

-Check boundary updates: ensure left = mid + 1 and right = mid - 1 (not left = mid).
-With 2-element window, mid equals left and left never advances.
+Check boundary updates: ensure left = mid + 1 and right = mid - 1 (not left = mid or right = mid).
+With a 2-element window, mid equals left and if you set left = mid, the window never shrinks.
+Add a debug print of left, right, and mid each iteration to observe stagnation.

 Symptom · 04